This post was updated in April 2025

 Price: €45 (discounts available for seniors, children, students, etc).

-The queues and crowds
+The queues and crowds in the Gaudí buildings

-The queues are always long to get into this house also, maybe because it is more popular or because it moves slower.
+The queues are always long to get into this house, also, maybe because it is more popular or because it moves slower.
 I always advise clients to go early in the evening when most people have finished sightseeing and are heading off for dinner.

 Casa Milà is a larger space and more able to cater to a larger number of people.
 Even in the high season, the queues are manageable.
-However, because of this, tour groups are regularly brought here and it is not unusual to see a tour bus or two parked around the corner.
+However, because of this, tour groups are regularly brought here, and it is not unusual to see a tour bus or two parked around the corner.
 The group entrance is a separate one from the individual travellers so it will not affect the line to get in.

 Casa Milà or Casa Batlló?
 My personal choice